 - New edition of The London Scene

-Books about Virginia Woolf
+Books about or influenced by Virginia Woolf

 - Virginia Woolf, Jane Ellen Harrison, and the Spirit of Modernist Classicism